Lawrence Washington (1718–1752): Military career

-In late 1739 the British Parliament decided to raise a "Regiment of Foot" (infantry) in the American colonies, to be used in the West Indies for the war against Spain, known as the War of Jenkins' Ear.
+In late 1739, the British Parliament decided to raise a "Regiment of Foot", an infantry unit, in the American colonies, to be used in the West Indies for the war against Spain, known as the War of Jenkins' Ear.
 The regiment, to be composed of four battalions, was designated Colonel William Gooch's Regiment of Foot.
 The company commanders were to be recruited in the colonies and Colonel William Blakeney was sent across the Atlantic with blank commissions, signed by King George II, to be distributed to the various governors.
 On 10 July 1740, Lieutenant Governor of Virginia William Gooch awarded the senior (of 4) Captain's Commission in one of Virginia's companies to Lawrence Washington: his Commission survives in the archives of the Mount Vernon estate.

-The four Virginia Companies mustered at Williamsburg in August 1740, but the transport ships did not set sail for Jamaica until early October.
+The four Virginia Companies mustered at Williamsburg, Virginia, in August 1740, but the transport ships did not set sail for Jamaica until early October.
 The main British invasion force did not arrive in Jamaica until early January 1741, and the Conjunct Expedition, under the dual command of Vice Admiral Edward Vernon and Brigadier General Thomas Wentworth, got under way in late January.
-In early February commanders decided to assault the Spanish fortress at Cartagena (in present-day Colombia).
+In early February, commanders decided to assault the Spanish fortress at Cartagena in present-day Colombia.
 At that time, some of the Americans were seconded to Admiral Vernon's warships to be used as Marines.
 Lawrence was fortunate, as he would later write to his father, to be appointed "Captain of the Soldiers acting as Marines" on board Vernon's flagship, the 80-gun HMS Princess Caroline.
 Because of this service, the 43rd Foot was called "Gooch's Marines."